 Quogue Gallery is featuring the works of Joan Thorne, a third generation New York School abstract painter, in several exhibitions.
-The gallery is featuring her works at Art Palm Beach January 16–20), then at Art on Paper in Manhattan (March 7–10), and culminating with a solo exhibition at the Quogue Gallery in July.
+The gallery is featuring her works at Art Palm Beach January 16–20), then at Art on Paper in Manhattan (March 7–10), and culminating with a solo exhibition at the Quogue Gallery from July 11 – 31, 2019 (Opening night is Saturday July 13th from 5:00 to 7:00pm)

 Thorne first achieved significant critical in 1972 when her work was included in the Whitney Museum biennial.
 The next year she was given a solo show at the Corcoran Gallery of Art in Washington, DC.
 In 1979, she was included in Barbara Rose’s seminal exhibition, “American Painting: The Eighties,” at the Grey Gallery at New York University.
 And the next year, she was included in an exhibition of critics’ picks at the Grand Palais in Paris, sponsored by the Société des Artistes Indépendents.
 In 1981 she was again selected for the Whitney Biennial.
 In 1987 the American Academy awarded Thorne the Prix de Rome in Visual Arts.
 She returned to Italy for the next twelve summers, painting in Siena.
 When Barbara Rose curated “Abstract Painting of the 90s” at the Andre Emmerich Gallery in New York in 1991, she again selected Thorne.